 Her olive irises scour my figure like a curious feline in the shade.
 I grow quite nervous under her stare.

-I didn’t seek to appear so foreign in a land where I am quite that, but my wondrous ogling was easily belittled by the woman’s unwavering curiosity.
+I didn’t seek to appear so foreign in a land where I was quite that, but my wondrous ogling was easily belittled by the woman’s unwavering curiosity.